What is the PEI Smoking Cessation Program?

 It often takes more than one try to stop smoking.
 That is why you can take part in the PEI Smoking Cessation Program more than once.
 However, you can only take part in the program once per year (from the date you entered the program).

-If you start smoking again in the same year you complete 12 weeks of treatment, you have to wait until the following year to enter the program again.
+If you start smoking again in the same year you complete your treatment, you have to wait until the following year to enter the program again.
 However, you are encouraged to seek support to get ready for your next quit attempt; this will increase your chances of quitting successfully in the future.

 More information about the program can be found in Frequently Asked Questions about the PEI Smoking Cessation Program.